 During the four weekends of July from July 1st to July 23rd, take advantage of the catalante shuttles!
 Discover the Canal Saint-Denis with sailors from the association Au fil de l’eau and hop on board in these small boats holding 12 passengers.
 You will enjoy a 35-minute commented cruise.

 No reeservation needed, cruises cost 1¤ (free for children under 10 years old).

 You can even go further in exploring Saint-Denis by taking part in the guided visits of the town.

 Two addresses to embark : Escale De Geyter, at square Degeyter.

 For cycling lovers, Canal Saint-Denis offers a variety of cycling tours and excursions along the bike trail on the banks of the canal leading to Stade de France and its outstanding Basilica which stands in the heart of this evolving city.
 Children and adults can enjoy this promenade area.

 For the more athletic and the bolder among you, the cycle trail along Canal Saint-Denis is part of the Green lane which links Paris to London by bicycle.
 The London-Paris Greenway was the itinerary opened for the Olympics games of 2012.

 A 10-minute walk from canal Saint-Denis, discover the Basilica of Saint-Denis, the first master piece of Gothic art.
 A royal necropolis since the 12th century, it shelters an impressive series of recumbent tombs of the kings and queens of France.

-It is the largest French stadium with 81, 338 places.
+It is the France's largest stadium with 81, 338 places.
 Constructed for the 1998 football world cup, it is dominated by its roof, a genuine floating halo 46 meters above the lawn.
 It continues to echo the vibrant clamor of the victory of the "Bleus" against Brazil.